jerome-nelson/node-server-examples/README.md

     - [x] Create a http server with endpoints for GET, POST
     - [ ] Add CORS option <-- in progress
         - Simple Global domain and method block for now
-            * LATER STEPS: Credentials and Route-based cors
+            * LATER STEPS: Refine and review the fetch CORS specification
+                - i.e Tighten CORS detection
     - [ ] Add gzip (compression) option to requests / look for options to add others
     - [ ] Setup and make a deployment of server and code via CI
 - [ ] Add a Logger